bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 I'm not an expert in some subject matters and I will defer to those experts.
 But if those experts are themselves incentivized to present a one-sided picture, because it's holding up their progress, it's holding up the possibility of actually getting their application working.
 Then the community as a whole also gets a very, very skewed image of what is actually going on.
-In Bitcoin, until now, you always had to be very loud, you had to be very salesy, and you always had to present this, oh, this is the upside of mine, but there's the downsides of everybody else right.
+In Bitcoin, until now, you always had to be very loud, you had to be very salesy, and you always had to present this, this is the upside of mine, but there's the downsides of everybody else, right?

 ## Moving Away from Propaganda and Infighting